 I like Gala or Fuji apples, but any firm apple will do.
 Slice skin-on apples into 1/2-3/4 inch wedges and sauté quickly over medium high heat in a large preheated skillet with butter, brown sugar, cinnamon and a hint of clove.
 Cool on a plate, reserving skillet for final cooking.

 Choose a sharp aged cheddar to get the most flavor inside your involtini, the sharper and older the better!
 Aging reduces the water content so the cheeses melt more slowly than do young.
 Be very careful if using a mild cheese, most melt very quickly.

 Sprinkle the pork cutlets with sea salt and fresh cracked pepper; a light dusting with flour is a nice but not necessary.
-Place a shard of cheddar in the center of each cutlet, top with some of the sautéed apples and roll the cutlet up snugly.
+Place a shard of cheddar in the center of each cutlet, top with some of the sautéed apples.
+Then roll the cutlet up snugly.
 The end of the cutlet needs to wrap about 1/4-1/2 of the way around the involtini to hold it together.
 If sautéing in a pan, they’re ready to cook, or can be refrigerated for cooking later.